 The local leadership is the Tribal Authority under Chief Chiduku, and headmen Dzvairo and Mupambawatye also support the project.

 Ukuvuna, a South African based organisation run by John Nzira, is working with FEET (Food, Environment Enterprise Trust), a local organisation to facilitate community processes, training and governance systems for the successful implementation of this landscape regeneration project.
-This is John’s home area, so he has a deep interest in supporting the area flourish.
+This is John’s home area, so he has a deep interest in supporting the area to flourish.

 Several nurseries were established.
 Gabions, micro dams as well as swales were built to stop erosion and conserve water.
 Tree and grass planting projects were initiated.
 By February 2022 over 600 trees, a mixture of macadamias, dragon fruit and indigenous trees and over 5000 splits of Vetiver grass were planted.

-An emerging challenge is that the work is spreading fast and FEET does not have the resources to document and share fast enough.
+An emerging challenge is that the work is spreading fast and FEET does not have the resources to document and share it fast enough.